The Minor in Music is offered in classical and contemporary style. There is no Minor in Jazz Studies.

 Note: Students enrolled in the Minor in Music are excluded from taking private study instruction for credit.

-Applicants to the Minor in Music must sit theory and ear training tests.
+Applicants to the Minor in Music must take placement tests in theory and ear training.

 Note: A Minor must be combined with a Major or Specialization in another discipline; it may not be taken on its own.